 3. Technology Enablement

-Technology then amplifies CX teams, primarily through AI-powered routing and automation that triage intent, language, and priority in milliseconds.
+Technology then amplifies CX teams, primarily through AI-driven routing and automation that triage intent, language, and priority in milliseconds.
 By directing each contact to the best-suited agent or bot, operations reduces wait times, increases first-contact resolution, and keeps queues under control during demand spikes.
 Importantly, AI is not here to replace people but to strengthen their capabilities and efficiency.

-In parallel, self-service options such as chatbots, embedded FAQs, and searchable knowledge bases enable consumers to resolve simple issues independently, freeing agents to handle complex, high-value conversations.
+In parallel, self-service options such as chatbots, embedded FAQs, and searchable knowledge bases enable consumers to resolve simple issues independently, freeing people to handle complex, high-value conversations.
 For e-commerce leaders, for instance, this blend of talent and AI-powered service is now a prerequisite for maintaining satisfaction, loyalty, and operational resilience under pressure.

 4. On-Demand Gig Workforce Models